-MAC • Paint Pot in Dangerous Cuvee (Cham-Pale Coll.) • Eye Shadow
+MAC • Paint Pot - Dangerous Cuvee • Eye Shadow

 This PP and a few others have been re-released for the Pro-Longwear PPs which the SA at the MAC counter where I purchased it said they would become permanent.
 I am SO happy about this because this paint pot has become one of my favorite everyday shadows.